cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* java.lang.Number

-The default duration a policy will be active in minutes.
+Defines the default duration a policy active in minutes.

-Must be set in order to use the `reset_expiration` endpoint on this rule.
+Must set in order to use the `reset_expiration` endpoint on this rule.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#duration ZeroTrustGatewayPolicy#duration}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#duration ZeroTrustGatewayPolicy#duration}

 ---